 Volcanic Fallout isn't as strong as most field wipes, but it more than compensates with other advantages.
 It only needs three mana and deals two damage to all creatures and players.
 This nicks foes (useful for activating spectacle) and finishes off threats weakened during combat.
-Of course, Fallout can't be countered, and unlike most sorcery-speed nukes, it's an instant, catching foes off-guard during their own turn.
+Of course, Fallout can't be countered.
+Unlike most sorcery-speed nukes, it plays instantly, catching foes off-guard during their own turn.

 13. Thrun, the Last Troll

 Thrun's one of the most fortified creatures in the game.
 He can't be countered, wields impressive 4/4 stats, has hexproof, and can regenerate for two mana.
 Few removals break through this wall, and since Thrun carries hexproof (not shroud), you can still target him with auras or equipments.

 12. Gaea's Revenge

 Gaea's Revenge needs seven mana, so be sure to exploit green's ramping to quickly afford him.
 Thankfully, he can't be countered and has haste, letting him act immediately.
 His power is a fierce 8, but toughness is only five, so watch out for counterattacks.
 That said, he can't be targeted by non-green spells or abilities, and since green has few removals, this typically means he's immune to opposing tricks yet applicable for your green buffs.

 11. Terra Stomper

 Terra Stomper requires a lot of green in his considerable fee, making him awkward in decks running more than two or three colors.
 However, he can't be countered and wields an outstanding 8/8 ratio.
 Trample ensures he pierces through blockers, and if you equip Stomper with artifacts like "Lightning Greaves" or "Swiftfoot Boots," he'll also gain haste and become immune to targeting.